dennisseidel/ibm-integration-bus-docker-bestpractice/README.md

       - can read only
       - password must be set through the pw.sh with the defintion of IIBOBSERVERPW variable
 - Environment variables:
-    - TRACEMODE: this can be set `on` or `off` and en/disables trace nodes.
+    - IIB_TRACEMODE: this can be set `on` or `off` and en/disables trace nodes.
-    - LICENSE: this must be set to `accept` indicated that you accepted the IBM License Agreement
+    - IIB_LICENSE: this must be set to `accept` indicated that you accepted the IBM License Agreement
-    - GLOBALCACHE: if set to `internal` the global cache on IIB is just enabled.
+    - IIB_GLOBALCACHE: if set to `internal` the global cache on IIB is just enabled.
 If set to `external` the connection to an external IBM Extreme Scale is configured this requires the following environment variables to be set:
-      - GC_USER: username to connect to IBM Extreme Scale
+      - IIB_GC_USER: username to connect to IBM Extreme Scale
-      - GC_PASSWD: password to connect to IBM Extreme Scale
+      - IIB_GC_PASSWD: password to connect to IBM Extreme Scale
-      - GC_CATALOGENDPOINT: catalogendpoint to connect to IBM Extreme Scale
+      - IIB_GC_CATALOGENDPOINT: catalogendpoint to connect to IBM Extreme Scale
-      - GC_GRIDNAME gridname to connect to IBM Extreme Scale
+      - IIB_GC_GRIDNAME gridname to connect to IBM Extreme Scale
 - Exposed Ports:
  	- 4414: Port of the IIB Admin WebUi and for remote debugging in IBM Integration Bus Toolkit
 	- 7800: Port of the HTTP Listener